-- 6.42.
-Coram is committed to being transparent about how it collects and uses personal data, and to meeting its data protection obligations under the General Data Protection Regulations 2018 and Data Protection Act 2018.
+- 6.41 Coram is committed to being transparent about how it collects and uses personal data, and to meeting its data protection obligations under the General Data Protection Regulations 2018 and Data Protection Act 2018.
 Personal data is any information (including opinions and intentions), photographs and images which relates to an identified or identifiable living person.
 Personal data is subject to certain legal safeguards and other regulations, which impose restrictions on how organisations may process personal data.

-- 6.43.
-Coram ensures it complies with the seven GDPR principles to govern its collection, use, retention, transfer, disclosure and destruction of personal data.
+- 6.42 Coram ensures it complies with the seven GDPR principles to govern its collection, use, retention, transfer, disclosure and destruction of personal data.

 - 1. Lawfulness, fairness and transparency

 - 2. Purpose limitation

 - 3. Data minimisation

 - 4. Accuracy

 - 5. Storage limitation

 - 6. Integrity and confidentiality

 - 7. Accountability

-- 6.44 Coram ensures that privacy notices are available and up-to-date and sets out our approach to requesting, collating, using, managing and storing personal data.
-Our privacy notice demonstrates this is done with the knowledge and consent of the individual concerned.
-Where a need exists to request and receive the consent of an individual prior to the collection, use or disclosure of their personal data, Coram seeks consent.
+- 6.43 Coram ensures that privacy notices are available and up-to-date and clearly sets out our approach to requesting, collating, using, managing and storing personal data.
+Our privacy notice demonstrates that this is done with the knowledge and consent of the individual concerned.
+Where a need exists to request and receive the consent of an individual prior to the collection, use or disclosure of their personal data, Coram is committed to seeking such consent.

-- Personal data will not be retained by Coram for longer than necessary in relation to the purpose for which it was originally collected, or for which it was further processed.
-All personal data will be deleted or destroyed in line with GDPR obligations and only retained where there is a legal basis for doing so.
-Individuals have the right to make a subject access request.
-No administrative fee will be charged for considering and /or complying with such a request unless the request is deemed to be unnecessary or excessive in nature. - All employees, workers, volunteers and contractors are required to complete the mandatory on-line GDPR and safeguarding training modules.
+- 6.44 Coram will not send promotional or direct marketing material to a Coram contact through digital channels such as mobile phones, emails and the internet, without first obtaining their consent.
+To ensure fair processing.
+Personal data will not be retained by Coram for longer than necessary in relation to the purpose for which it was originally collected, or for which it was further processed.
+All personal data will be deleted or destroyed in line with GDPR obligations and only retained where there is a legal basis for doing so. - 6.45 Individuals have the right to make a subject access request.
+No administrative fee will be charged for considering and /or complying with such a request unless the request is deemed to be unnecessary or excessive in nature. - 6.46 All employees, workers, volunteers and contractors are required to complete the mandatory on-line GDPR and safeguarding training modules.
 Compliance against these modules is reported to the Coram Board and to the Coram Safeguarding and Quality Board.
 The complete suite of policies covering GDPR/Data Protection is available to all employees and volunteers and should be read in conjunction with this safeguarding policy.
 These can be accessed via SharePoint the Coram intranet.

-Sharing Information with Parents and Carers
+Sharing information with Parents and Carers